FAQs for the PhD in History

 Are graduate assistantships available?

 Yes, full-time students are eligible for graduate teaching and research assistantships.
-The assistantships pay your tuition (whether you are in-state or out-of-state) and also pay you a stipend, which in 2021-2022 is at least $19,000 for the year.
+The assistantships pay your tuition (whether you are in-state or out-of-state) and also pay you a stipend, which currently range between $23,000 and 25,000/year.

 Do you have any courses offered at any other GMU campuses?